dwjoyce/pythonbook/chapters/More on functions.rst

     - We import the modules we need, ``turtle`` for drawing, ``random`` for producing a bit of variation.
     - We then define a function called ``draw_circle`` which take four arguments - the radius, followed by red, green and blue to define the color.
     - Inside the ``draw_circle`` function, we set the pen and fill color, tell turtle we are starting the shape so it can be filled in later, and then draw a circle.
 We then end the shape, so the circle is filled in.
-    - In the main part of the program, we create our window using the ``Turtle()`` function, set the speed to hurry things up, and then save the window width and height so we can use them later.
+    - In the main part of the program, we set the speed to hurry things up, and then save the window width and height so we can use them later.
     - We then enter a loop which continues forever.
     - Inside the loop, we first define the size of the circle by using the ``randrange`` function in the ``random`` module.
 We ask for a radius somewhere between 20 and 200.
     - We then pick up the pen, and move it to a random place in the drawing window, and then put the pen down again.